Killing of aid group chief Tetsu Nakamura in Afghanistan looked like well-planned hit | The Japan Times

-According to the male witness, the armed men drove to a restaurant near the site of the attack, in Jalalabad, Nangarhar province, in two separate cars.
+According to the male witness, the armed men drove to a restaurant near the site of the attack, in Jalalabad, in eastern Afghanistan’s Nangarhar province, in two separate cars.

 When the vehicle carrying Nakamura approached, the attackers ran up and shot at it from both sides, killing the 73-year-old doctor’s bodyguard first.